mosaic-design-system/docs/src/components/progress-bar.md

       ### When, and why?\r

-      A **Progress indicator** can be used when the process is more than 10 seconds and the system can estimate the completion of an operation.
-Use of a **Progress indicator** gives a visual expectation of wait time, which will encourage the user to stay until the process has finished.\r
+      A **Progress indicator** should be used when the process will typically take more than 10 seconds, and some types can tell the user the estimated time until completion of an operation.
+Use of a **Progress indicator** gives a visual expectation of wait time, which will encourage the user to stay until the process has finished, or simply reassure the user that something is happening and the system hasn't frozen.\r

       \r

       Good examples of where they would be helpful are when the user is submitting a large form, uploading a file or saving updates to the system